NVIDIA/NeMo/docs/source/nlp/megatron_finetuning.rst

         └── model_optim_rng.pt

-To start from training from a Megatron-LM checkpoint, simply pass the path to the Megatron-LM checkpoint via the language model config:
+To start training from a Megatron-LM checkpoint, simply pass the path to the Megatron-LM checkpoint via the language model config:

 .. code-block:: bash